LSanten/leonsanten.info.public/_mms-md/ALL.md

 - [[REPAIR-A]] - The connection between repairing consumer devices and human relationships
 - [[REPAIR-B]] - Right to repair - main things
 - [[REPAIR-E-BIKE-A]] - No Title
-- [[RESEARCH-PRESENTMENT-A]] - A note with research into presentment
 - [[REST-ACTIVITY-POLARITY-MAP]] - The interplay between rest and activity
 - [[RESTAURANT-CRIT-A]] - "Can I take that bread from you?
 Can you please leave it until the end of my stay"
 - [[RESTAURANT-IDEA-A]] - Mountain of Roti and Staples like whole fruits in the room